Surjya Kanta Mishra: Early political life

 Mishra's emergence in the political arena happened in the early 1970s, when he joined Students' Federation of India.
 Senior party leader Biman Bose heard the then SFI leader deliver a speech in Midnapore.
 Bose nudged Mishra to join politics full-time.

 He was also involved in the peasants movement in the district and was associated with All India Kisan Sabha.

 Surjya Kanta Mishra became a member of CPI(M) in 1973.
-He unsuccessfully contested the 1977 assembly election from the Narayangarh.
+He unsuccessfully contested the 1977 assembly election from Narayangarh.

 The following year he contested a district council seat from Narayangarh.
 He was elected as the Chairperson of the Medinipur Zila Parishad in 1978 and served until 1991.

 Political career

 In 1991, he was elected to the West Bengal Legislative Assembly and was inducted into the state cabinet as a cabinet minister.
 He continued to represent Narayangarh till 2016.

 Within his capacity as a cabinet minister he served in the Land & Land Reforms, Panchayats & Rural Development departments.
 He has also served as Minister-In-Charge of Health and Family Welfare, Biotechnology.
 He remained in the state cabinet till 2011.

 He became a state committee member in 1988 and a state secretariat member in 1995.
 He was elected to the Central committee of the party in 2002.
 He was elevated to the Politburo of the party in 2012.

 Mishra, regarded as a hardliner, was part of the team that voted against Jyoti Basu becoming prime minister of a Left supported Congress-led government in 1996.
 Again, he was the one who, other hardliners, thought withdrawing support to UPA-I in 2008 over the US nuke deal was right.

 After the defeat of the CPI(M) in the 2011 assembly election he was elected as Leader of the Opposition in the West Bengal Legislative Assembly in May 2011 and continued till 2016.
-He was defeated in the 2016 assembly election as a candidate in Narayangarh.
+He lost to TMC's Prodyut Kumar Ghosh with a margin over 13,500 votes in the 2016 assembly election as a candidate in Narayangarh.

 In 2015, he succeeded Biman Bose as the secretary of the West Bengal state committee.
 He is also a member of the all India working committee of All India Kisan Sabha.
 He was re-elected as secretary of the West Bengal state committee in 2018.

-In 2022, he stepped down from his position as secretary of the West Bengal state committee and was succeeded by Md.
-Salim.
+In 2022, he stepped down from his position as secretary of the West Bengal state committee and was succeeded by Mohammed Salim.
 He also left the membership of the state committee owing to the age-limit.
 He continued to be a member of the central committee and politburo of CPI(M).

 However, he continues to be active in the political space in the state.

+Electoral history

+Mishra was elected as Member of Legislative Assembly from the Narayangarh (Vidhan Sabha constituency) for five consecutive terms.